Skip to main content

 Custodian

-A financial institution that holds client assets (like Schwab, Fidelity, or TD Ameritrade).
+A financial institution that holds client assets (such as Schwab or Fidelity).
 Slant can connect to custodian data to track AUM and account information.
 Learn more about custodian integration

 Principal